Leaderboard

 3 points

-Comparison for fun.
+23. Comparison for fun.
 4 yr old woad dyed 129s, fresh indigo (garment dyed) Achilles heel 132’s.
 I went big and got a size up for some true anti fit jeans.
 First time I’ve done that in years, so not expecting much in defined fades on these, not that garment dyed pieces lend themselves to that anyways.
 My hands turned blue just putting them in the pockets so they’re doing another hot hot soak to get rid of some dye and maybe get some shrink out.
 Curiously this new denim feels a bit different than the Woad pair - it feels a little softer, a little lighter, a little bit of a looser weave - something like that.
 Can’t quite put my finger on it.
 Also, some little details seem to have changed a touch over the years.
 Belt loops and snobs thumb pocket seem patterned slightly differently, or else the variations in batches might be more than just the denim.
-Not a criticism, just an observation.3 points
+Not a criticism, just an observation.

-I don't drink beer as much anymore (more of a whisky drinker) except if out for something to eat or average quick stop somewhere but totally agree on the IPA.
+24. I don't drink beer as much anymore (more of a whisky drinker) except if out for something to eat or average quick stop somewhere but totally agree on the IPA.
 Now l just want a pint, lager/Guinness, as opposed to a cloudy citrus can for seven quid! @Broark I was heading into London on the day you were marooned in Reading, trains where crazy! cancellations everywhere.
-I wont even try to pretend thats unusual for the UK rail network!2 points
+I wont even try to pretend thats unusual for the UK rail network!

 2 points